 The majority of expats moving to Vietnam do so on a short-term basis and therefore opt to rent property rather than buy.
 The cost of rent will vary depending on the standard of housing a person requires as well as the location of a property.

-Generally, housing closer to the city centre comes at a premium and housing in outlying suburbs is more affordable.
+As a rule of thumb, housing closer to the city centre comes at a premium and housing in outlying suburbs is more affordable.

 Cost of transport in Vietnam

 Most expats do not drive in Vietnam due to the chaotic conditions on the city streets.
 Those that do wish to have a private vehicle will hire a driver with knowledge of the local roads.
-The cost of petrol in Vietnam is reasonable with a litre of petrol priced at VND 24,000.

 Cost of food and eating out in Vietnam